paulkarpenko/us-code-ui/uscode/title-19-customs-duties/chapter-021-north-american-free-trade.md

   (A) *Foreign-trade zones* — Subparagraph (B) of paragraph (1) shall not apply to a good produced in a foreign-trade zone or subzone (established pursuant to the Act of June 18, 1934, commonly known as the Foreign Trade Zones Act [[19 U.S.C.
 81a](./chapter-1a-foreign-trade-zones.md#section-81a) et seq.]) that is entered for consumption in the customs territory of the United States.

-  (B) *Regional value-content requirement* — For purposes of subparagraph (D) of paragraph (1), a good shall be treated as originating in a NAFTA country if the regional value-content of the good, determined in accordance with subsection (b) of this section, is not less than 60 percent where the transaction value method is used, or not less than 50 percent where the net cost method is used, and the good satisfies all other applicable requirements of this section.
+  (B) *Regional value-content requirement* — For purposes of subparagraph (D) of paragraph (1), a good shall be treated as originating in a NAFTA country if the regional value-content of the good, determined in accordance with subsection (b), is not less than 60 percent where the transaction value method is used, or not less than 50 percent where the net cost method is used, and the good satisfies all other applicable requirements of this section.

 **(b) Regional value-content**